nklabs/matlib/README.md

 ~~~

 Notice that the matrices are stored in row-major order in either case, it's
-just that both the row and column indices are mirrored.
+just that both the row index values and column index values are mirrored.